palankit942/Tennis-game/README.md

 # Tennis-game
-A tennis game made using html and java script
+Tennis game using HTML and Java Script for entertainment purpose.
+ In the game right player is System player and left you